To download/save this report in PDF format, please click here.

 Control of Preferential Origin

 To claim preferential import duties when the country of origin has signed a trade agreement endorsing these preferences, as is the case of imports from member countries of MERCOSUR or ALADI, the Latin American Integration Association.
 The Argentine Customs authorities will require this document to grant preferential treatment at the importer’s request.

 Control of Non-Preferential Origin

-The certificate of origin requires the authorized signature of the local Chamber of Commerce Secretary in the U.S. and the seal of that organization and also must be legalized by the Argentine consulate in the U.S. Note that if the product to be shipped contains components material manufactured in another country, the U.S. company must obtain signatures of the relevant chambers in those countries and have the document legalized by the Argentine consulates in those countries.
+The certificate of origin requires the authorized signature of the local Chamber of Commerce Secretary in the U.S. and the seal of that organization and also must be legalized by the Argentine Consulate in the United States.
+Note that if the product to be shipped contains component parts manufactured in another country, the U.S. company must obtain signatures of the relevant chambers in those countries and have the document legalized by the Argentine Consulates in those countries.

 For further details about the Bureau of Industry and Security and its programs, please visit the BIS website at: http://www.bis.doc.gov.

 The Temporary Admission Regime (TAR) allows duty-free admission of goods such as commercial samples, packaging, pallets, containers, and goods for exhibits.
 The exports must be completed within the stipulated time as set by customs in accordance with the type of imported merchandise.
 Failure to re-export goods will result in a fine.
 Merchandise may suffer changes, which increase or lower its value, but no export charges will be levied when goods remain unchanged.
 If value is increased, charges will apply to the added value.
 The transfer of property, possession, or use is not permitted.
 A bond is required to cover the value of import charges for the goods.
 The bond will be refunded when the goods are re-exported.